* This is the Consumer Version. *

 Many symptoms result from increased pressure within the skull:

-Headache (see Overview of Headache) is the most common and often the first symptom.
+Headache (see page Overview of Headache) is the most common and often the first symptom.
 However, most headaches are not caused by brain tumors.
 A headache due to a brain tumor usually recurs more and more often as time passes.
 It eventually becomes constant, without relief.
 It is often worse when people lie down.
 The headache may awaken people from sleep.
 A gradually growing tumor causes a headache that typically is worse when people first awaken.
 If headaches with these characteristics start in people who have not had headaches before, a brain tumor may be the cause.

 Often, increased pressure within the skull also causes mental function to deteriorate and mood to worsen.
 The personality may change.
 For example, people may become withdrawn, moody, and, often, inefficient at work.
 They may feel drowsy, confused, and unable to think.
 Such symptoms are often more apparent to family members and co-workers than to the affected person.
 Depression and anxiety, especially if either develops suddenly, may be an early symptom of a brain tumor.
 People may behave bizarrely.
 They may become uninhibited or behave in ways they never have before.
-In older people, certain brain tumors cause symptoms that may be mistaken for those of dementia (see Dementia).
+In older people, certain brain tumors cause symptoms that may be mistaken for those of dementia (see page Dementia).

 Later, as the pressure within the skull increases, nausea, vomiting, lethargy, increased drowsiness, intermittent fever, and even coma may occur.
 Vision may blur suddenly when people change positions.

-Depending on which area of the brain is affected (see Brain Dysfunction by Location), a tumor can do any of the following:
+Depending on which area of the brain is affected (see page Brain Dysfunction by Location), a tumor can do any of the following:

 Cause an arm, a leg, or one side of the body to become weak or paralyzed